mrcavalcanti/mosaicoo/docs/sources/enterprise/license/activate-license.md

 # Activate an Enterprise license

-Follow these steps to activate your Grafana Enterprise license:
+Follow these steps to activate your Mosaicoo Enterprise license:

 ## Step 1.
 Download your license file

-To download your Grafana Enterprise license:
+To download your Mosaicoo Enterprise license:

 1. Sign in to your [Grafana Cloud](https://grafana.com) account.
 1. Go to **My Account** and select an organization from the drop-down menu at the top left of the page.
-On the Overview page for each organization, you can see a section for Grafana Enterprise licenses.
+On the Overview page for each organization, you can see a section for Mosaicoo Enterprise licenses.
 Click **Details** next to a license.
 1. At the bottom of the license details page, select **Download token** to download the `license.jwt` file that contains your license.

 ## Step 2.
-Add your license to a Grafana instance
+Add your license to a Mosaicoo instance

-There is more than one way to add the license to a Grafana instance:
+There is more than one way to add the license to a Mosaicoo instance:

-### Upload the license file via the Grafana server administrator page
+### Upload the license file via the Mosaicoo server administrator page

-This is the preferred option for single instance installations of Grafana Enterprise.
+This is the preferred option for single instance installations of Mosaicoo Enterprise.

-1. Sign in as a Grafana server administrator.
+1. Sign in as a Mosaicoo server administrator.
 1. Navigate to **Server Admin > Upgrade** within Grafana.
 1. Click **Upload license token file**.
 1. Select your license file, and upload it.